Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

 A shaft shaped with a screw at one side and spline of the other side.
-With the wheel, the screw is one of the main components of the MotoSuiveur.
+With the wheel, the screw is one of the main components of the MotoSuiveur®.

 **Screwing or screwing rotation**

 Clockwise rotation of the screw viewed from spline part of the screw shaft (right handside on the drawing).
-On an irreversible MotoSuiveur such as the hydraulic version, the screwing rotation corresponds to the hoisting up rotation of the hoisting shaft and the wheel.
+On an irreversible MotoSuiveur® such as the hydraulic version, the screwing rotation corresponds to the hoisting up rotation of the hoisting shaft and the wheel.

 **Unscrewing or unscrewing rotation**

 Anticlockwise rotation of the screw viewed from spline part of the screw shaft (right handside on the drawing).
-On an irreversible MotoSuiveur such as the hydraulic version , the unscrewing rotation corresponds to the hoisting down rotation of the hoisting shaft and the wheel.
+On an irreversible MotoSuiveur® such as the hydraulic version , the unscrewing rotation corresponds to the hoisting down rotation of the hoisting shaft and the wheel.